 Before I go any further, I’d like to point out that I’m aware that the past was really sucky for disabled people.
 Historical style, not values.
 Seeing all these women in gorgeous gowns, both in old portraits and modern recreations, I wanted to do the same.
 But there’s one major thing: I have a big, black wheelchair.

 I know, I know.
-We’re in 2022, and everyone is beautiful and can wear whatever they want, no matter the body.
+We’re in the decade where everyone is beautiful and can wear whatever they want, no matter the body.
 But c’mon!
 Sometimes, medical equipment just looks, well, medical.
 We all have different styles, but our most important accessories don’t always express who we are.

 "Steampunk wheelchairs redefine disability with a whimsical twist, turning mobility aids into empowering statements of individuality."